ddashwood/Salus/README.md

 - Multiple updates need to be applied in the correct order even if they come out of order
 - The class name that is sent in the message is specific to the sender
+- DbSet.RemoveRange() - if the range has not been realized yet, the entities are not tracked and we have no way (yet) to process them